dylantarre/gen-persona/README.md

 ## API Usage

-The service runs on port 9350 and exposes two endpoints:
+The service runs on port 9350 and exposes the following endpoints:

 ### Generate a UX Persona